 This Turkey Parmesan Pasta is regularly on our meal plan–at least once a month–and I love that it cooks up in one big skillet, so there’s less to clean!

+The recipe is very adaptable.
 If your family is not a fan of ground turkey, just switch it to ground beef.
-Same for the veggies–green pepper is easy to find year-round at the grocery store, but in the summer, I love using zucchini, pepper, or whatever is ripe in the garden.
+The same goes for the veggies; green pepper is easy to find year-round at the grocery store.
+In the summer, I love using zucchini, peppers, or whatever is ripe in the garden.
 Just use what your family enjoys!

 - 1 lb. ground turkey

 - 1 green pepper, diced